tart-telescope/tart2ms/README.md

 # tart2ms

-Convert TART data to measurement set format.
+Convert data from a [TART radio telescope](https://tart.elec.ac.nz) to measurement set format.
 This module relies on the excellent dask-ms module as a helper to create the measurement sets.

 ## Usage